 - 5.1.
 The analysis of the current investments above does shows that the investment choices available to the AVC investors cover the range of asset classes that an average AVC investor would need.
 There is no suggestion that there is a major absence of options available or that the investments are significantly underperforming their benchmarks. - 5.2.
 There are many LGPS funds that use Prudential to run their AVC arrangements with 7 of the other 10 ACCESS partner funds using Prudential.
 Of these 4 offer the with profits fund as the default option the other 3 do not state a default option in their documentation. - 5.3.
-3 of the 7 ACCESS Funds offer substantially different options to East Sussex with 2 offering 18 different investments however there is limited additional asset classes provided by these.
-The main asset class distinction offered is a sharia compliant investment option which is provided by 1 of these Funds.
+Two of the ACCESS funds offer 18 different investments, however there is limited additional asset classes provided by these.
+The main asset class distinction offered is a sharia compliant investment option which is provided by one of these Funds.
 The main point of difference between these options and East Sussex is around active management choices, non-prudential funds and a wider set of both the pure equity and fixed income opportunities. - 5.4.
-The other ACCESS fund with a substantially different offer has just 3 investments with only with-profits fund, the discretionary fund and the cash fund available. - 5.5.
-The remaining 4 ACCESS Funds offer 14-15 choices all of which are either offered by East Sussex or which were closed to new investments in 2008 and are detailed in the table above. - 5.6.
+One ACCESS fund offers just 3 investments with-profits fund, the discretionary fund and the cash fund available. - 5.5.
+The remaining four ACCESS Funds offer 14-15 choices all of which are either offered by East Sussex or which were closed to new investments in 2008 and are detailed in the table above. - 5.6.
 The offerings provided by other ACCESS Funds give an indication that ESPF are in line with other pension funds of a similar size, geographic area and membership.